Retour des cendres: Reburial

-General Atthalin stepped forward, bearing on a cushion the sword that Napoleon had worn at Austerlitz and Marengo, which he presented to Louis-Philippe.
-The king made a strange, recoiling movement, then turned to Bertrand and said: "General, I charge you with placing the Emperor's glorious sword upon his coffin."
+General Louis Marie Baptiste Atthalin stepped forward, bearing on a cushion the sword that Napoleon had worn at the battles of Austerlitz and Marengo, which he presented to Louis Philippe.
+The king then turned to Bertrand and said: "General, I charge you with placing the Emperor's glorious sword upon his coffin."
 Overcome with emotion, Bertrand was unable to complete this task, and Gourgaud rushed over and seized the weapon.
 The king turned to Gourgaud and said: "General Gourgaud, place the Emperor's sword upon the coffin."

-In the course of the funeral ceremony, the Paris Opera's finest singers were conducted by Habeneck in a performance of Mozart's Requiem.
+In the course of the funeral ceremony, the Paris Opera's finest singers were conducted by François Habeneck in a performance of Wolfgang Amadeus Mozart's Requiem.
 The ceremony was more worldly than reverent – the deputies were particularly uncomfortable:

-The bearing of the old Marshal Moncey, the governor of the Invalides, somewhat redeemed the impertinence of the court and the politicians.
+The bearing of Marshal Bon-Adrien Jeannot de Moncey, the governor of the Invalides, somewhat redeemed the impertinence of the court and the politicians.
 For a fortnight he had been in agony, pressing his doctor to keep him alive at least to complete his role in the ceremony.
 At the end of the religious ceremony he managed to walk to the catafalque, sprinkled holy water on it and pronounced as the closing words: "And now, let us go home to die".

 From 16 to 24 December, the Église des Invalides, illuminated as on the day of the ceremony, remained open to the public.
 The people had long disbelieved in Napoleon's death and a rumour spread that the tomb was only a cenotaph.
-It was claimed that on St Helena the commission had found only an empty coffin and that the British had secretly sent the body to London for an autopsy; and yet another rumour was that in 1870 the Emperor's mortal remains had been removed from the Invalides to save them from being captured in the Franco-Prussian War and had never been returned.
+It was claimed that on Saint Helena the commission had found only an empty coffin and that the British had secretly sent the body to London for an autopsy; and yet another rumour was that in 1870 the Emperor's mortal remains had been removed from the Invalides to save them from being captured in the Franco-Prussian War and had never been returned.
 Hugo wrote that, though the actual body was there, the people's good sense was not amiss: